aws/serverless-application-model/HOWTO.md

 The remainder of this document explains how to write SAM templates and deploy them via AWS CloudFormation.

-## Getting started with SAM Template
+## Getting started with the SAM Template
 Check out the [latest specification](versions/2016-10-31.md) for details on how to write a SAM template

-You could also use the [aws-sam-cli](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-publishing-applications.html) to get started
+You could also use the [aws-sam-cli](https://github.com/awslabs/aws-sam-cli) to get started

 ```shell
 $ sam init --runtime python3.7